nmpolo/nmpolo.github.com/_posts/2013-01-19-Elasticsearch-Counting-Types-With-Facets.md

 Companies (277)
 {% endhighlight %}

-Fortunately, this can be accomplished using [facets] (http://www.elasticsearch.org/guide/reference/api/search/facets/index.html).
+Fortunately, this can be accomplished using [facets](http://www.elasticsearch.org/guide/reference/api/search/facets/index.html).
 One thing to note, however, is that this will not work with filters.
 You must use queries to get an accurate type facet count.